cms-L1TK/project_generation_scripts/README.md

       ./generator_hdl.py (dirHLS) --uut TC_L1L2E -u 1 -d 0

+      example for IRVMR chain:

+      generator_hdl.py --uut VMR_L2PHIA -u 1 -d 0

 	*dirHLS* is the location of the HLS code, which defaults to "../firmware-hls".

   (Script *generator_vhls.py* is abandoned attempt at using HLS for top-level).